 While federal drug cases are a serious matter, state drug cases can result in many of the same legal and collateral consequences as a federal drug charge.
 Typically, state drug cases are those that are investigated by state authorities and do not involve the transportation of drugs over state lines.
 Because state drug convictions can result in significant and long-term consequences, anyone facing a state drug charge should speak to an attorney immediately.

 Importantly, if either federal or state authorities violated your constitutional rights while investigating your drug case, it can often result in the case against you being completely dismissed.
 For this reason, if you are facing a federal drug case, you should have an attorney review the facts of your arrest as soon as possible.

 Contact an Experienced New Jersey Criminal Defense Lawyer Today for a Free Initial Consultation

 Whether you are facing federal or state charges, you need skilled legal representation on your side every step of the way.
 New Jersey criminal defense lawyer Brian J. Neary can advocate for you in court and may be able to have your case dismissed, obtain an acquittal, or minimize the legal consequences you are facing.
-For 25 years, Brian J. Neary, Esq., has been named in Best Lawyers in America for both white collar and non-white collar criminal defense.
-To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call us today or contact us online.
+For 25 years, Brian J. Neary, Esq., has been named in Best Lawyers in America for both white-collar and non-white collar criminal defense.